kbengine/kbengine/kbe/src/lib/python/Doc/library/audioop.rst

    Return the maximum peak-peak value in the sound fragment.

+.. function:: minmax(fragment, width)

+   Return a tuple consisting of the minimum and maximum values of all samples in the sound fragment.

 .. function:: mul(fragment, width, factor)

    Return a fragment that has all samples in the original fragment multiplied by the floating-point value *factor*.
-Overflow is silently ignored.
+Samples are truncated in case of overflow.

 .. function:: ratecv(fragment, width, nchannels, inrate, outrate, state[, weightA[, weightB]])